Class-Incremental Learning using Diffusion Model for Distillation and Replay: Experiments

 \subsection{Comparison with baselines}

 In Table~\ref{tab:main}, the average incremental accuracy (Top-1) of our method and the different baselines are reported for CIFAR100, ImageNet-Subset, and ImageNet with 5, 10, and 25 incremental steps using a replay memory of 20 real exemplars per class for every method.
+Due to significant differences in the reproduced accuracy for FOSTER~\cite{wang2022foster} between our work and Liu~\etal~\cite{liu2023online}, we decided to make a more detailed comparison with PlaceboCIL in Table~\ref{tab:fosterComp}.

-For both LUCIR and iCaRL, using our proposed approach SDDR lead to a significant improvement of the average incremental accuracy: from 0.87 percentage points (\emph{p.p.}) to 6.25\emph{p.p.} for LUCIR and from 3.3\emph{p.p.} to 8.44\emph{p.p.} for iCaRL, depending on the dataset and the setting.
+For FOSTER, LUCIR, and iCaRL, using our proposed approach SDDR leads to a significant improvement of the average incremental accuracy: from 1.01 percentage points (\emph{p.p.}) to 4.54\emph{p.p.} for FOSTER, from 0.87\emph{p.p.} to 6.34\emph{p.p.} for LUCIR and from 3.3\emph{p.p.} to 8.44\emph{p.p.} for iCaRL, depending on the dataset and the setting.
 This improvement is especially important in more challenging settings with numerous incremental steps or when the replay memory is small as discussed in Section~\ref{section:ablation}.

-When looking more closely at the learned model, we can see that our approach improve the capacity of the model to preserve past knowledge without penalizing its plasticity.
+When looking more closely at the learned model, we can see that our approach improves the capacity of the model to preserve past knowledge without penalizing its plasticity.
 This is especially true in the most challenging settings with a small replay memory: for example on CIFAR100 with 10 incremental steps and 5 exemplars per class in the memory, by combining LUCIR with SDDR, the final accuracy on the 50 bases classes increases from 34.15\% to 42.06\% while the accuracy on the 50 remaining classes also increases from 46.08\% to 52.23\%.
+By combining our proposed method SDDR with FOSTER, we achieve new state-of-the-art performance on several datasets and settings.

 Our proposed method achieves competitive performances compared to other considered approaches Mnemonics~\cite{liu2020mnemonics}, DDE~\cite{Hu_2021_CVPR} or BalancedS-CE~\cite{JODELET2022103582} and could be even combined with them to further improve their performance.
+Compared to PlaceboCIL~\cite{liu2023online}, our method achieves similar or higher performance while using a significantly smaller dataset of additional external data: 50,000 synthetic images compared to the 1.28 million of real images from ImageNet for the experiments on CIFAR100 and 130,000 synthetic images compared to about 1.1 million of real images sampled without overlapping from ImageNet for the experiments on ImageNet-Subset.